0x444454/SIDerurgy/README.md

 An optimized modules setup for SID tunes remastering would be very different.
 The good thing is you only need just a fractions of the modules you see in my synth.
 The bad thing is a modular synthesizer is one of the most expensive hobbies there are.

-New awesome modules are continuosuly released, and they are expensive.
+**WARNING** - New awesome modules are continuosuly released, and they are expensive.
 Very expensive.
-You have been warned.
+*You have been warned.*

 ## Question: I have a MIDI synthesizer.
 Can I use that ?